waxx567/Dell/62203768/cs50ai/6Language/6NOTES.md

 Well, you might have clued your eye in on particular key words, where those particular words tend to mean something positive or negative.
 So you might have identified words like loved, and fun, and best, tend to be associated with positive messages.
 And words like broke, and cheap, and flimsy tend to be associated with negative messages.

 So if only we could train a computer to be able to learn what words tend to be associated with positive versus negative messages, then maybe we could train a computer to do this kind of sentiment analysis, as well.
 So we're going to try to do just that.
-We're going to use a model known as the *bag-of-words model*, which is a model that represents text as just an unordered collection of words.
+We're going to use a model known as the bag-of-words model, which is a model that represents text as just an unordered collection of words.

 For the purpose of this model, we're not going to worry about the sequence and the ordering of the words, which word came first, second, or third, we're just going to treat the text as a collection of words in no particular order.
 And we're losing information there, right?
 The order of words is important, and we'll come back to that a little bit later.
 But for now, to simplify our model, it'll help us tremendously just to think about text as some unordered collection of words.
 `21:31`

+`Bag-of-words is a model that represents text as an unordered collection of words.
+This model ignores syntax and considers only the meanings of the words in the sentence.
+This approach is helpful in some classification tasks, such as sentiment analysis (another classification task would be distinguishing regular email from spam email).
+Sentiment analysis can be used, for instance, in product reviews, categorizing reviews as positive or negative.`

 And in particular, we're going to use the bag-of-words model to build something known as a
 ##### Naive Bayes classifier.